leesurkis/generating-techno-music/README.md

 * Please see **predict.py** to generate techno midi files
 * Weights will be saved after each epoch so model can be stopped when you are satisfied with the loss

-Please see the full blog post here and view a pdf of my slides here.
+To read more about this project, see the full blog post here or a powerpoint presentation here.

 ## References